Tutorial for Python Inheritance – OOPs in python.

 Inheritance in Python with an example:

-Declare the base class person:
+Following is the declaration of the base class named person:

 class Person: